-Direct mail is an expense, but it can still be effective if you find a targeted list and send them an offer they can't refuse.
-In fact, direct mail results in 5 times more sales than email.
+Direct mail can be expensive, but if you find a targeted list and send attractive offers, it can also be very effective—and profitable.
+In fact, direct mail results in five times more sales than email.

 19. Launch a multipiece direct mail campaign.